What is a "conda channel"?

 Conda channels are the locations where packages are stored.

 They serve as the base for hosting and managing packages.

 from remote channels, which are URLs to directories

 containing conda packages.

-conda command searches a default set of channels,
+conda command searches a set of channels.
+By default,

-You can modify what remote channels are automatically searched.
+You can modify which remote channels are automatically searched;

-You might want to do this to maintain a private or internal channel.
+this feature is beneficial when maintaining a private or internal channel.

 For details, see how to modify your channel lists.